 This year, with fewer shoppers expected to visit brick and mortar stores due to COVID-19, the volume of that undesirable activity will likely increase.
 So, what can you do to get ahead of this potential threat and protect your consumer journeys online?
 We answer your top questions in our blog.

 If you would like to find out more about protecting your brand online this Q4, watch the full discussion between Helen Southgate and Van Chappell, in our on-demand webinar with BrandVerity.

 The partnership and affiliate industry is built on relationships and trust, with affiliates working as brand ambassadors for the advertisers they promote.
 While most partners in the affiliate industry follow the rules and represent brands legitimately, there are some affiliates that conduct non-compliant activity.

 What are the types of non-compliant affiliate activity?

 - Attribution fraud: This occurs when an affiliate takes credit for organic traffic or traffic originating from another channel.
 They may do this through various methods, including cookie stuffing, click injection or spamming on a mobile device.

-- Voucher fraud: This type of fraud happens when an affiliate uses a fake voucher to drive SEO to their site and then drops a cookie on that user's site.
+- Coupon fraud: This type of fraud happens when an affiliate uses a fake coupon to drive SEO to their site and then drops a cookie on that user’s site.

-- Botnet fraud: This takes place when an affiliate generates fake clicks or leads through an automated programme, it is sometimes done manually at scale via lead farms.
+- Botnet fraud: This takes place when an affiliate generates fake clicks or leads through an automated program, it is sometimes done manually at scale via lead farms.

 - Form stuffing: This occurs when an affiliate finds unfinished forms with users’ data and completes the process to get the lead assigned to them.